cdapio/hydrator-plugins/core-plugins/docs/JavaScript-transform.md

 Input records are converted into JSON objects which can be directly accessed in JavaScript.
 The transform expects to receive a JSON object as input, which it can process and emit zero or more records or emit error using the provided emitter object.
+Currently, JDK 8's Nashorn JavaScript engine is used to run the user's code which supports ES5 syntax.

 Use Case